Looking into the history of cemeteries can be overwhelming – where to start, where to go, what to look for.

-THE book to have for any cemetery fan or researcher.
-Extensively covering the cemeteries of London from Highgate, Chadwell Heath and Woodgrange Park and more, historians Hugh Mellor and Brian Parsons reveal the history and formation of each cemetery as well as a few of the notable and interesting people buried in each one.
-Its fifth edition is due to be published in July 2021 updating existing entries and adding a few new places of rest – I was consulted on a few of the entries, which is nice!
+THE book to have for any cemetery fan or researcher if you’re looking at 19th century cemeteries.
+Extensively covering the likes of Highgate, Brompton and Kensal Green to others such as Chadwell Heath and Woodgrange Park, historians Hugh Mellor and Brian Parsons meticuolously reveal the history and formation of each place of rest, as well as listing some of the notable people buried in each one.
+Its fifth edition is due to be published in September 2022 and can be pre-ordered here for £19.29.

 2. Necropolis: London and Its Dead – Catherine Arnold